Best Day Trips from Toulouse: Explore Hidden Gems & Medieval Towns

 🚆 How to get there from Toulouse: By train from Toulouse Matabiau Station (about 25 minutes).
 By car via A68 motorway (around 30 minutes).

-▶️ And if you want to truly experience southern France, don’t miss the chance to dive into its culinary traditions. 👉 Check out the best food tours in Toulouse to savor local specialties before or after your day trip adventures.
+⭐ If you want to really experience the South of France, don’t miss the opportunity to immerse yourself in its culinary traditions. 👉 Discover the best gastronomic tours in Toulouse to savor local specialties before or after your sightseeing adventures.

 Puycelsi: Walk the Fortress Village Amidst Lush Forests